ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

   to serve until the end of its lifespan.
-* If a worker that uses the `OpenIfFree`, `WaitForFree`, or `TakeOver` strategy is the first to connect a subscription, the subscription will be able to serve only workers of these strategies from then on.
+* If a worker that uses the `OpenIfFree`, `WaitForFree`, or `TakeOver` strategy is the first to connect a subscription, the subscription will server from now on only workers that use these strategies.
+   * The subscription will be available for workers that use any of these three strategies (`OpenIfFree`, `WaitForFree`, or `TakeOver`).
    * If a worker that uses the [Concurrent](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-subscription-strategy) strategy attempts to connect this subscription -
      The connection attempt will be rejected.
      `SubscriptionClosedException` will be thrown.
-* If a worker that uses the `Concurrent` strategy is the first to connect a subscription, the subscription will be able to serve only concurrent workers from then on.
+* If a worker that uses the `Concurrent` strategy is the first to connect a subscription, the subscription will serve from now on only workers that use the `Concurrent` strategy.
    * If a worker that uses a [One Worker Per Subscription](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#one-worker-per-subscription-strategies) strategy attempts to connect this subscription -
      The connection attempt will be rejected.